pepperpow/smb2-door-randomizer/README.md

 This current version is a pared down completion of an original Door Randomizer.
 New features will be added over the coming time...

+Level Stringer:

+- Does not patch levels completely so that they're all playable, and the method is rather simple
+- World 7 Level 2 will softlock, as it hasn't been patched for it!!!
+Deselect it in the Level Select menu

 Known things to fix:

 - Character sheets are not complete, missing some sprite replacements